Senate poised to raise debt limit by $2.5T, avoiding default

 “This is about paying debt accumulated by both parties, so I’m pleased Republicans and Democrats came together,” the New York Democrat said on the chamber’s floor Tuesday.

-McConnell, meanwhile, used the occasion to attack Democrats for their “socialist spending spree.”
+That hasn't stopped Republican sabre rattling about the issue.
+For months, they've used the debt limit to attack Democrats' big-spending social and environmental agenda while pledging to staunchly oppose the current effort to increase the threshold.
+As recently as October Senate Minority Leader Mitch McConnell said he would not "be a party to any future effort to mitigate the consequences of Democratic mismanagement.”

+In striking a deal, McConnell backtracked on his past words.
+But he also got much of what he wanted: Democrats taking a politically difficult vote without Republican support, while increasing the limit by a staggering dollar figure that is sure to appear in future attack ads.

-“If they jam through another taxing and spending spree this massive debt increase will just be the beginning,” the Kentucky Republican said.
+“If they jam through another taxing and spending spree this massive debt increase will just be the beginning,” the Kentucky Republican said Tuesday.

+McConnell's decision has also proven unpopular with some Republicans, particularly with Donald Trump.

+The former president has railed against the deal repeatedly, calling McConnell a “Broken Old Crow” who “didn’t have the guts to play the Debt Ceiling card, which would have given the Republicans a complete victory on virtually everything.”

 Yet Republican arguments against debt limit increases often ignore inconvenient facts.